Dr. Robert Volkmann, Vice President of Chemistry – Mnemosyne & SystaMedic

 Well what’s nice is you throw all this data in to one simple system.
 We have three programs going and they all benefit from the CDD Vault, so for example, we take NR2B PAM assay and we get all the compounds that have been tested.
 We can get the ones that were tested last week and we can look at that data right by itself or I can put it all together so that we can order it in terms of activity.
 We can then take the whole lot and do structure search and see how many compounds have been made with a certain structure and what type of activities they have.
 Basically I’m not the type of guy who is going to spend hours and hours and hours trying to design a better way of looking at biological data.
 This just works.
 For me, I can export everything to Excel, print it out.
 I have a nice copy of things.

-Wonderful note, and really kind words have for the Spotlight interview.
-I want to end this interview with just a personal invitation for you to return to your roots with W. S. Johnson Group at Stanford in the Bay Area and come back for our ten years of securely hosting collaborative drug discovery data users and community meeting on April 4th, 2014 (and you can already register online).
+Wonderful note and really kind words have for the Spotlight interview.
+I want to end this interview with just a personal invitation for you to return to your roots with W. S. Johnson Group at Stanford in the Bay Area and come back for our ten years of securely hosting collaborative drug discovery data users and community meeting on April 4th, 2014.
 So it’s a ways out next year, but best to plan early if you can be back in the Bay Area for this big meeting down the road at UCSF and either to give a career talk or a panel or something would be quite interesting.

 Well that’s cool.